-Always re-fit the pivot pins to the rear corner sockets after a side tip has been completed.
+Always re-fit the correct size pivot pins to the matching rear corner sockets after a side tip has been completed.

-If any pivot pin or retaining pin sustains any damage, excessive wear or corrosion, replace the part with a VFS OEM component before use.
+If either pivot pins sustain any damage, or display excessive wear or corrosion, replace the part with a VFS OEM component before use.